-How to work speed strength: The easiest way to work your speed?
-Sprinting.
-Try some short, fast distance running on your own, or follow along with this coach-led program.
+How to improve speed strength: The most straightforward method to work your speed?
+Sprints.
+Try fast short-distance sprints on your own, or follow along with this coach-led program:

 6. Starting strength

-How to work starting strength: Since starting strength is literally the strength you start a move with, think of these exercises as those that require you to go from zero to 60 almost immediately.
-Pros suggest dead-start kettlebell swings, sprinter jumps, and sit-down squats as great ways to work it.
+How to improve starting strength: Since starting strength is all about the strength you start a move with, try incorporating exercises that require you to quickly go from zero to 60.
+Trainers recommend dead-start kettlebell swings, sprinter jumps, and sit-down squats to improve this strength type.